Linger Lodge in Manatee County hosts Braden River Bluegrass Festival | East County | Your Observer

 "She talked us into it," Kirchoff said, laughing.

-They had not been to a bluegrass festival before, however they were ready for a day of music, relaxation and friendship.
+They had not been to a bluegrass festival before, but they loved the day of music, relaxation and friendship.

-The women and their husbands — Steve Miller, Ken Kirchoff and Carl Schmidt — popped up foldable chairs in the shade and listened to live music from the bank of the Braden River.
+The women and their husbands — Steve Miller, Ken Kirchoff and Carl Schmidt — set up chairs in the shade and listened to live music from the bank.

 "We think they're wonderful," she said.

-They and hundreds of other festival-goers enjoyed music by Hwy 41 South, Blast of Grass, Penny Creek and Duck Wallow Lane.
-Patrons also were able to purchase barbecue and beer, and peruse vendor booths, which were filled with crafts, consumables and other unique items.
+Besides Hwy 41 South, Blast of Grass, Penny Creek and Duck Wallow Lane also performed.
+Patrons could purchase food and beer, and peruse vendor booths, which were filled with crafts and other items.